-Since a coalition of Roxborough and Manayunk civic associations began meeting, a main objective is a crackdown on illegal rental houses and disrespectful tenants.
+Since began meeting, a main objective is a crackdown on illegal rental houses and disrespectful tenants.

 Identifying two main avenues for complaints, coalition members shared tips to Manayunk Neighborhood Council and Central Roxborough Civic Association members on how to reach the city and take back their blocks.

 An outcome of several groups meeting together is better organization.
 Specifically, member Hillary Langer said neighbors from across Roxborough and Manayunk can ensure Licenses & Inspections codes are properly enforced and that rental licenses are in place.

 "I think any of us on any block knows where the rentals are, so we can check the list and make sure people are following the rules," he said.